 - If you are using fresh peaches, peel off the skin, core, and cut them into 0.2-inch slices.

 - Place the peach slices in a mixing bowl with arrowroot flour, coconut sugar, and cinnamon.

 - Stir until the peaches are evenly covered with the mixture.

 - Lay the peach slices onto the baking dish to evenly cover the bottom of the pan – it's ok if they slightly overlap.

 - In a large mixing bowl, whisk all the dry ingredients: almond flour, arrowroot flour, and baking powder.

 - Stir in melted coconut, maple syrup, and vanilla extract.
 Keep stirring until it forms a sticky batter that comes together like cookie dough.

-- Using your finger, place dollops of biscuit dough all over the peaches - watch my pictures above in this post for inspiration.
+- Using your finger, place dollops of biscuit dough all over the peaches – watch my pictures above in this post for details.
 You won't be able to cover all the peaches, and patches of uncovered peaches will remain.
 That's ok.